Protected

 The process

 The initial idea for Copper+Crane was based around a four-ply luxury toilet paper.
-Over time the line grew beyond paper — soaps, moisturizers, candles, diffusers, aromatherapy.
+Over time the line grew beyond paper to soaps, moisturizers, candles, diffusers, and aromatherapy.
 With that expansion came a need to identify and categorize how products should be grouped for the most efficient browse.

 Preliminary Categorization Sketch